sunfounder/raspad3/docs/source/iot/homeassistant/consumer_edit_dashboard.rst

 **2. ADD CARD**

+You can search cards by Card or by Entity.

 .. image:: media/image28.png

-You can search cards by CARD or by ENTITY.
+**By Card:**

+Select the card style you want.

 .. image:: media/image18.png